helaoutar/stakify/README.md

 The app first checks if the user has Metamask in their browser, if they do then it uses it as a provider to communicate with the smart contract deployed at `0xfda1cf6261dcabaa29b3e464f78717ffb54b8a63` through Ethers.js + the contract ABI.

 - Staking uses: `contract.deposit` write method
-- Unstaking uses: `contract.withdray` write method
+- Unstaking uses: `contract.withdraw` write method
 - Cleaming rewards uses: `contract.claim` write method
 - How much tokens the user staked comes from `contract.depositedTokens` read method
 - How much the user earned comes from `contract.totalEarnedTokens` read method